Neumann-Valle/little-lemon/README.md

 # Description

-This is the project for the Meta React Specialization Capstone. requirements are to haven Onboard Screen, HomeScreen, ProfileScreen.
+This is the project for the Meta React Specialization Capstone. requirements are to have Onboard Screen, HomeScreen, ProfileScreen.
 Save data internaly at first boot then fetch it after suscequent restarts.